Computing in C++: Object oriented programming (P.Bilokon)

 This course is an introduction to option pricing theory, a core area of Mathematical Finance, and its mathematical and conceptual underpinnings.
 The goal is to familiarize students with the tools and methods of continuous-time arbitrage pricing theory, in the setting of the Black-Scholes model.
 Probabilistic tools - Brownian motion, the Ito integral, stochastic calculus- will be introduced in a self-contained manner and further explored in the Stochastic Processes course (see below).

-- Brownian motion as a continuous-time limit of scaled random walks.
-The Black and Scholes model.
+- Brownian motion and the Black-Scholes model as continuous-time limits of scaled random walks

-- Quadratic variation.
-Why Riemann integration and ordinary calculus do not apply to Brownian motion.
+- Why Riemann integration and ordinary calculus do not apply to Brownian motion

 - Course tutor: Dr P. Siorpaes